pnp/powerplatform-samples/samples/utility-flow-get-sharepoint-info-from-environment-variables/README.md

 The site reference is stored as `URL`, but the list references are stored as `GUID`.

 In Power Automate, **different actions reference SharePoint lists and libraries differently**.
+See the  [Data Source Environment Variables in Power Automate actions](https://dev.to/kkazala/data-source-environment-variables-in-power-automate-actions-3mo5) post for examples of different actions and their parameters.

 Sometimes, it will be list `Title`, sometimes the `URL` (a.k.a.
 RootFolder), and other times, an `Id`.
 When accessing document libraries using drives Graph API, the id is not in GUID format, but rather something like this: `b!WqNS-yXl-EmB9E5tlOY2kP3B7PZTD8lCgoRdFoRzZnK_WYiyUTlZTptnb3lchjmk`.